meggrooms/Kingsley/README.md

 <h2>Traditional Map</h2>
 My first iteration of the map was the typical daytime view.
+While this standard map is familiar to most people, it was too bright and busy for the "bespoke" theme desired.
 <BR>
 <BR>
 <img src="https://github.com/meggrooms/Kingsley/blob/main/KingsleyRiding_Day%20map.png">